 The Trustee may at any time resign by giving no less than 60 days' notice to the Authority.
-The Trustee may be removed at any time by an instrument or concurrent instruments in writing, filed with the Trustee, and signed by the Holders of more than 50% in principal amount of the Bonds then Outstanding or their attorneys-in-fact duly authorized, excluding any Bonds held by or for the account of the Authority.
+The Trustee may be removed at any time by an instrument or concurrent instruments in writing, filed with the Trustee, and, subject to the paragraph below, signed by the Holders of more than 50% in principal amount of the Bonds then Outstanding or their attorneys-in-fact duly authorized, excluding any Bonds held by or for the account of the Authority.